 This law, whatever it was, caused enmity and separation.
 When man first sinned in Eden there was an immediate separation between man and God: Adam and Eve hid themselves in fear.

-But Christ promised to put enmity between the seed of the woman and the serpent (Gen 3:15).
+But Christ promised to put enmity between the seed of the woman and the serpent.
+Gen 3:15.
 Enmity is hostility, animosity, opposition, antagonism, ill will.
-This was the feeling between Jews and Gentiles; they too were separated by an enmity that was as a "middle wall of separation" between them.
+This was the feeling between Jews and Gentiles; they too were separated by an enmity that existed between them and set up a "middle wall of separation."

 Part of the hostility that existed between them was the result of certain commandments contained in ordinances.
 Whose ordinances?
 This word in the Greek is dogma and means decree or regulation.
 Dogmas can be religious or civil, God-ordained or man-made.
-Jesus referred to the Jewish laws saying, "In vain they do worship me, teaching for doctrines the commandments of men" (Matt 15:9).
+Jesus referred to the Jewish laws saying, "In vain they do worship me, teaching for doctrines the commandments of men" Matt 15:9.
 The Jews added many, many additional rules and regulations to all of God's laws, statutes and judgments, making them a burden and discriminating against the filthy, unclean, uncircumcised Gentiles who reacted with feelings of prejudice, hostility and animosity.

 The Jews called Gentiles uncircumcised dogs.
-David directed this epitaph to Goliath in 1 Samuel 17:26, 43.
-Uncircumcised males could not partake of Passover (Ex.
-12:48) nor enter the sanctuary (Ezekiel 44:9).
-Joshua had the people circumcised again before entering Canaan because no one had been circumcised during the wilderness wanderings (Joshua 5:7).
-Peter referred to this at the Jerusalem Council which was convened because "certain men which came down from Judaea [a certain sect of Pharisees] taught the brethren, "Except ye be circumcised after the manner of Moses [and keep the law of Moses], ye cannot be saved" Acts 15:1, 5, 9.
+David directed this epitaph to Goliath.
+1Sam 17:26,43.
+Uncircumcised males could not partake of Passover.
+Exod 12:48, nor enter the sanctuary.
+Ezekiel 44:9.
+Joshua had the people circumcised again before entering Canaan because no one had been circumcised during the wilderness wanderings.
+Joshua 5:7.
+Peter referred to this at the Jerusalem Council which was convened because "certain men which came down from Judaea [a certain sect of Pharisees v.
+5] taught the brethren, Except ye be circumcised after the manner of Moses [and keep the law of Moses v.
+5], ye cannot be saved."
+Acts 15:1.
 They were recommending this to uncircumcised Gentile brethren.
-Then Peter "rose up" and defended the Gentiles, saying that God "put no difference between us and them."
-No difference between the Jews and Gentiles?
+Then Peter "rose up" and defended the Gentiles, saying that God "put no difference between us and them" verse 9; no difference between the Jews and Gentiles.
 What was the difference?
 Circumcision.

-"Now therefore why tempt ye God, to put a yoke upon the neck of the disciples, which neither our fathers nor we were able to bear?"
-Peter asked in verse 10, the fathers didn't bear the yoke of circumcision during their years in the wilderness.
+"Now therefore," Peter asked, "why tempt ye God, to put a yoke upon the neck of the disciples, which neither our fathers nor we were able to bear?" verse 10.
+The fathers didn't bear the yoke of circumcision during their years in the wilderness.